 12. Catch waves not feelings at these brilliant beaches near Bristol

 July means beach weather and luckily for Bristolians there are some beautiful coastal spots all a short drive away.
-From shingly shorelines at Kilve Beach to feel the sand between your toes at Sand Bay near Weston-super-Mare, there’s a beach for you to relax at.
+From shingly shorelines at Kilve Beach to feel the sand between your toes at Sand Bay near Weston-super-Mare, or even the UK’s largest inland sandy beach, there’s a beach for you to relax at.
 Plus, the South-West coast offers a number of areas to go surfing, fishing and enjoy some traditional seaside grub.
 Check out our guide to the best beaches near Bristol to visit next time it’s sunny.